influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 ### Telegraf Setup

 Perform the following steps on each data node in your cluster.
-You'll return to your InfluxDB OSS instance at the end of this section.
+You'll return to your InfluxDB instance at the end of this section.

 #### Step 1: Download and install Telegraf